DEEP DIVE: How UL 2849 Addresses the Risk of Electrical Shock and Fire from E-Bikes

 However, the design of these devices and the conditions in which they operate present a unique set of safety risks.
 Electric bikes are typically powered by lithium-ion batteries due to their low weight and high capacity for energy storage.
 When subjected to certain conditions such as impact, vibration, or overcharging; or if the batteries have design or manufacturing flaws or are simply reaching the end of their life cycle due to aging, they may enter thermal runaway, which could cause them to catch fire and even explode.

-To address the potential hazards due to the electrical system of eBikes powered by a lithium-based, rechargeable battery, and other safety concerns, UL Standards & Engagement convened a standards technical panel (STP) of experts to develop and publish the first edition, binational ANSI/CAN/UL 2849, Standard for Safety for Electrical Systems for eBikes in 2020.
-The STP remains active in updating UL 2849, and the latest revisions were published in January 2022.
-The STP includes representatives from various interest groups, such as producers, supply chain, government, consumers, and testing and standards organizations.
+To address the potential hazards due to the electrical system of eBikes powered by a lithium-based, rechargeable battery, and other safety concerns, UL Standards & Engagement convened a technical committee (TC) of experts to develop and publish the first edition, binational ANSI/CAN/UL 2849, Standard for Safety for Electrical Systems for eBikes in 2020.
+The TC remains active in updating UL 2849, and the latest revisions were published in January 2022.
+The TC includes representatives from various interest groups, such as producers, supply chain, government, consumers, and testing and standards organizations.

 What We’re Doing